ujjwalm29/movie-search/level_2_preprocessing_tfidf_ranked/README.md

 1. The results for our searches aren't _great_.
 Searches for "the godfather" and "god father" seem ok.
 Search for "godfather" returns none of the godfather movies(sad).
 Search for "Man of steel" returns only the "Man of steel" movie but none of the synonymous superman movies(like it did in level 1).

-Problems like these come under a field called **relevance** engineering.
-Relevance engineering is challenging since you need to decide what is relevant and then figure out some way of engineer that into your code.
+These issues fall into the field of **relevance engineering**.
+Relevance engineering is challenging since you need to decide what is relevant and then figure out some way to engineer that into your code.
 Book recommendation : [Relevant Search](https://www.manning.com/books/relevant-search).
 The technical aspects of Elasticsearch discussed might have become outdated now, but it helped me get an "essence" of what relevant search means, including non-code related activities.